 - Procedural Spell Generation

 Those last two aren’t even reviews.
 Instead, I sort of just recommend something that I like (e.g. StrengthsQuest, Phantasy Star Universe, etc.).
-If you’d like to stick around anyway, hop on my mailing list, join our community on Patreon, subscribe to my YouTube channel, and/or browse my shop.
-Every little bit goes a long way!
+If you’d like to stick around anyway, hop on my mailing list, join our community on Patreon, and/or subscribe to my YouTube channel Every little bit goes a long way!
 Otherwise, thanks for saying hi.
 See you next time!